marmelab/react-admin/docs/Upgrade.md

 This also means you can now use [`yup`](https://github.com/jquense/yup), [`zod`](https://github.com/colinhacks/zod), [`joi`](https://github.com/sideway/joi), [superstruct](https://github.com/ianstormtaylor/superstruct), [vest](https://github.com/ealush/vest) or any [resolver](https://react-hook-form.com/api/useform#validationResolver) supported by `react-hook-form` to apply schema validation.

-### Validation: Form Level & Input Level Are Mutually Exclusive

-With `react-hook-form`, you can't have both form level validation and input level validation.
-This is because form level validation is meant to be used for [schema based validation](https://react-hook-form.com/api/useform#validationResolver).
+### Input-Level Validation Now Triggers on Submit

-The default mode for validation is 'onSubmit', so if you want to have input level validation triggered before submission, you can try a different [validation strategy](https://react-hook-form.com/api/useform/) by passing `mode` prop to the form:
+With `react-hook-form`, the default mode for forms validation is 'onSubmit', this means form level validation is used over input level validation.
+So if you want to have input level validation triggered before submission, you can try a different [validation strategy](https://react-hook-form.com/api/useform/) by passing `mode` prop to the form:

 ```jsx
 // This will trigger input validation onBlur